kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/example1-subs/example1-kcp-provider.md

 #### Create a space provider description for KCP

-Space provider for KCP will allow to use KCP as backend provider for spaces.
+Space provider for KCP will allow you to use KCP as backend provider for spaces.
 Use the following commands to create a provider secret for KCP access and a space provider definition.